Dame Vivienne Westwood died in December 2022, aged 81.

-Why is it so important to free Julian Assange, Madam?
+Madam, why is it important to free Julian Assange?

 Julian Assange is my priority, he’s the key to everything.
-We face a global wall of government corruption: political, economic, legal.
-Julian is the trojan horse – if we can free him, this will break a hole in the wall of concrete, and the government will have to start listening to people and act in their interest.
+We face a global wall of government corruption: political, economic, and legal.
+Julian is the Trojan horse – if we can free him, this will break a hole in the wall of concrete, and the government will have to start listening to people and acting in their interest.

-What kind of support do Assange and WikiLeaks need right now?
+What kind of support do Assange and WikiLeaks need?

 We need government support.
 Since Coronavirus, people have begun to realise that we can’t go back to capitalism, it’s the cause of all our problems including climate change.
 It’s extremely important that we win on all three counts: on the economy, on politics, on the law – so I think we can break that hole in the wall and I have faith in my son, Joe, on the legal count.

-Would you have anything else to add to what Joe said earlier regarding Assange and the press?
+Would you have anything else to say in addition to what Joe said earlier regarding Assange and the press?

 It’s absolutely brilliant what Joe said in his answer about the narrative and the character assassination earlier, he’s analysed the problem to give the whole true picture, and it’s what is needed.
 I know because I visited Julian a lot that he’s very wary of speaking with the press because they just turn something good into something seedy or hateful.
 They create mob rule and then nobody knows what’s going to happen after that.

-Based on your many decades of activism, had the Julian Assange’s case occurred back in the days – let’s say in the 1960s or 1970s, rather than now– would have things gone any differently with regard to public opinion and support from celebrities and politicians?
+Based on your many decades of activism, if Julian Assange’s case had occurred back in the days – let’s say in the 1960s or 1970s, rather than after 2010 – would have things gone any differently with regard to public opinion and support from celebrities and politicians?

-The Labour Party’s manifesto for the general election of 2019 mentions the murder of journalist Jamal Khashoggi among some generic “media and democracy and press freedom” purposes, but the name of Assange does not appear, nor was it mentioned in the 2017 edition.
-In your opinion, was the Labour Party supposed to take an official commitment towards Assange at any point during his 8 years of arbitrary detention without charges in London?
+The Labour Party’s manifesto for the 2019 UK general election mentioned the murder of journalist Jamal Khashoggi for some generic “media and democracy and press freedom” purposes, but the name of Assange does not appear, nor was it mentioned in the 2017 edition either.
+In your opinion, was the Labour Party supposed to take an official commitment toward Assange at any point during his many years of arbitrary detention without charges in London?

 Well, Jeremy Corbyn is a man of very high principles, but he inherited a divided party and he couldn’t keep it together and therefore shilly-shallied, sat on the fence.
 A true opposition is prepared to stand up for justice even when it’s not popular.